Date of birth: 4 September 1996 Brighton, Sussex

 The punchy left-handed batter and wicketkeeper has been a near ever-present in both red and white-ball matches since Read’s retirement, notching up close to 5,000 runs and 300 dismissals.

-Son of head coach Peter Moores, he sampled his first taste of county cricket with a short loan spell at Lancashire in early 2016, making his first-class debut against Durham at Southport.
-He returned to his parent county to make a promising debut with contributions of 23 and 41 on his first outing for Notts.
+He sampled his first taste of county cricket with a short loan spell at Lancashire in early 2016, making his first-class debut against Durham at Southport.
+He returned to his parent county and made contributions of 23 and 41 on his first outing for Notts.

 The former England Under 19 international had already shown his appetite for the big occasion by scoring a century to help Notts clinch the Second Eleven Championship in 2015.

 His form as a hard-hitting left-handed batter has seen him produce devastating cameos when promoted up the order in T20 matches, and he has also delivered some telling blows in the longer format.
 Against Somerset at Taunton in 2018, he registered his maiden First-Class hundred, scoring 103.
 Two years later he added to it with an innings of 106 against Yorkshire, his first hundred at Trent Bridge.